 Theatresports is growing in popularity in Dunedin and here at King’s.
-Every Friday afternoon in terms 2 and 3 we have a large group of boys attend the “Improv Jams” in town and we are a part of the Fortune Theatre’s Secondary Improv programme.
-The programme, started in 2016, means that students get to work with Dunedin’s professional improv group, “Improsauraus” and enter a team in the Otago/Southland competition.
+Every Friday afternoon in Terms 2 and 3 we have a large group of boys attend the “Improv Jams” in town and we are a part of the Fortune Theatre’s Secondary Improv programme.
+The programme, started in 2016, not only means that students get to work with Dunedin’s professional improv group, “Improsauraus” and enter a team in the Otago/Southland competition.

 This year, students also spent several sessions working with the professional troupe.
 These sessions, along with the Friday night jams, aim to encourage participation and friendly competition, as well as improving skills and expanding their knowledge.

 Students of all ages and abilities are welcome to join Theatresports.
 Many of our students have never played before and relish the opportunity to join with a group of like-minded students who enjoy the challenge that improvisational theatre provides.